 Conclusion and Next Steps

-As I hope you can see, intent data has a great deal of potential, and I recommend investigating how you can use it in your company.
-If you have used it in the past and had an underwhelming experience, give it a second chance.
-The quality of the data and the topics covered have expanded significantly over the last few years.
+As I hope you can see, intent data has great potential, and I recommend investigating how you can use it in your company.
+Give it a second chance if you have used it in the past and had an underwhelming experience.
+The quality of the data and the topics covered by intent data providers have expanded significantly over the last few years.